parmoddutta/flareprox/README.md

 ### Cloudflare Workers Setup
 1. Sign up at [Cloudflare](https://cloudflare.com)
 2. Go to [API Tokens](https://dash.cloudflare.com/profile/api-tokens)
-3. Create Custom Token with permissions:
+3. Click 'Create Token' and use the 'Edit Cloudflare Workers' template
-   - `Account:Cloudflare Workers:Edit`
+4. Set the 'account resources' and 'zone resources' to all.
+Click 'Continue to Summary'
-4. Copy the token and your Account ID from the dashboard
+5. Click 'Create Token' and copy the token and your Account ID from the dashboard

 ## Programmatic Usage